HIGH IMPACT AREAS SCALP, GENITAL, PALMOPLANTAR, AND NAIL PSORIASIS

 AT WEEK 52 (OL)

-MEAN PPASI SCORES AT BASELINE (SD)2
+MEAN PPASI SCORES AT BASELINE (SD)

 LIMITATIONS:

-OPEN-LABEL (OL) LIMITATION:
+OPEN-LABEL (OL) LIMITATIONS:

 In an open-label study or period, there is potential for enrichment; awareness of active treatment may cause bias to overall treatment effect.